pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/webapplicationfirewallpolicy.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const webApplicationFirewallPolicy = new azure_nextgen.network.latest.WebApplicationFirewallPolicy("webApplicationFirewallPolicy", {
+const webApplicationFirewallPolicy = new azure_nextgen.network.WebApplicationFirewallPolicy("webApplicationFirewallPolicy", {
     customRules: [
         {
             action: "Block",